 - Solid IPS screen

 - Great battery life and portability

 Why you should buy this: It's a powerful laptop with a reasonable weight.

 Who's it for: Anyone who wants maximum gaming power in a somewhat-portable package.

 Why we chose the Razer Blade 14:

-Theutilizes a 14-inch, 16:9, 1440p IPS display with a 165Hz refresh rate, providing both high resolution and a high refresh rate.
-There's simply not a better thin and light gaming machine available today.
+The Razer Blade 14 utilizes a 14-inch, 16:9, 1440p IPS display with up to a 240Hz refresh rate, providing both high resolution and a high refresh rate.
+There's arguably no better thin and light gaming machine available today.